d-krupke/cpsat-autotune/README.md

   problems and can tolerate potential performance drops on outliers, use the suggested parameters after careful consideration.

+## What are the main challenges?

+There are a few challenges to make the tuning efficient and effective:

+1. CP-SAT can have a very high variance (when using random seeds).
+This variance can be much higher than for most other use cases of hypterparameter tuning.
+    Currently, we are solving the issue by taking multiple samples for each trial, though, this is not a perfect solution.
+2. CP-SAT has very many hyperparameters and it is not clear which ones are important.
+    Currently, there is a set of hyperparameters we already know are important and and a further set of hyperparameters that we chose based on educated guesses, though, we are already doubting some of these choices.
+3. Identifying which changes are actually significant and worth the risk of deviating from the well-tuned default parameters is a challenge.
+The current implementation does some analysis but if the chosen strategies are truly effective is still an open question.
+4. Deciding on what the right number of samples for each measurement is is a challenge.
+We will probably add some more advanced statistical analysis in the future to make this decision more data-driven, instead of having some static rules.

 ## Contributing

 Contributions are welcome.
 Please ensure that your code adheres to the project's